UzairAhmed87/UzairAhmed87/README.md

 - 👋 Hi, I’m @UzairAhmed
-- 👀 I’m interested in in exploring various aspects of technology, particularly web development.
+- 👀 I’m interested in exploring various aspects of technology, particularly web development.
 - 🌱 I’m currently learning the fundamentals of web development, including HTML, CSS, and JavaScript, as well as diving into various frameworks like react.js to build dynamic and interactive websites.
 - 💞️ I’m looking to collaborate on exciting web projects where I can contribute my skills and learn from others in a collaborative environment.
 - 📫  You can reach me through my email at uzairahmed1574@gmail.com and linkedin account www.linkedin.com/in/uzair-ahmed-415575298